rodrwan/scraper-example/README.md

 We extract the link of the shop and extract some list products.

-Basicly here we demostrate the power of Yakuza framework.
+Basically here we demonstrate the power of Yakuza framework.